-If you’re looking to uplevel your business as an online service provider (and save a bunch of time while doing it), introducing a client onboarding system is one of the best ways to do this.
+If you’re looking to uplevel your business as an online service provider (and save a bunch of time while doing it), introducing a client onboarding automation is one of the best ways to do it.
+Setting this system up is super helpful for you AND it can also go a long way to project your professionalism to your clients.

 Even my clients often come out and say “Oh my gosh, I love your onboarding process!”
 Has a client ever said that to you before?
 If not, it’s time to wow them!
 And maybe, just like me, your clients will even start to ask you to set up a client onboarding system for them.